anaisda/fennec/START_HERE.md

 ## 🚀 Let's Go!

-Your professional Fennec AI website is ready.
+Your professional Anateck AI website is ready.

 **Run the quick-start script and watch your website come to life!**